tutumcloud/api-docs/source/includes/node.md

 Attribute | Description
 --------- | -----------
-uuid | A unique identifier for the node generated automatically on creation resource_uri | A unique API endpoint that represents the node external_fqdn | An automatically generated FQDN for the node.
+availability_zone | The resource URI of the availability zone where the node is deployed, if any uuid | A unique identifier for the node generated automatically on creation resource_uri | A unique API endpoint that represents the node external_fqdn | An automatically generated FQDN for the node.
 Containers deployed on this node will inherit this FQDN.